uf-mil/mil/docs/software/cpp_style.md

 # C++ Style Guide
 Welcome to the C++ style guide!
-This stlye guide briefly explains how we write our code to do crazy robot things, and how we'd like you to write yours, too!
+This style guide briefly explains how we write our code to do crazy robot things, and how we'd like you to write yours, too!
 This style is used in our continuous integration process to make sure that all code submitted to our repository is somewhat organized and maintainable.